disposableidentities/healthcrisis/README.md

 ### Visual interface on identity

-Disposable identity would need to have visual interface for both human vision and machine vision.
-It should be clear to humans by just looking at the visual interface what is the status of identity by using color coding or other visual representation.
+Disposable identity related information would need to have a visual interface for both human vision and machine vision.
+It should be clear to humans by just looking at the visual interface what is the status of identity-information by using color coding or other visual representation.
 This visual representation would have elements that would make it also straightforward for machine vision to read out contents.

 Our proposed representation of the visual interface would be a 2-dimensional marker like Datamatrix.
 In the proposed approach a standard Datamatrix would be extended to have more meta-information.
-This meta-information would contain data about the last update date of disposable identity as well as estimated status of person.
-Estimated status would be something that gives clear information if person is a) healthy, b) compromised or c) infected.
+This meta-information would contain data about the last update date of disposable identity-information as well as estimated health status of person.
+Estimated health status would be something that gives clear information if person is a) healthy, b) compromised or c) infected.

-For example, if a person has been verified as healthy by authorities, backend data backs this up,  visual interface would display healthy status (most right marker in following figure).
+For example, if a person has been verified as healthy by authorities, the backend data backs this up and the visual interface would display healthy status (most right marker in following figure).

-If disposable identity is lacking data or a person has travelled a lot in certain areas, markers would be displayed as compromised (center marker on following figure).
+If disposable identity-information is lacking data or a person has travelled a lot in certain areas, markers would be displayed as compromised (center marker on following figure).

-If person has been ordered in guarantee or backend data estimates that person might be infected marker would display status as infected (most left marker on following figure):
+If a person has been ordered in guarantee or the backend data estimates that person might be infected, the marker would display the health status as infected (most left marker on following figure):

 ![Colored barcodes](/color-barcodes.png)